 - If the jars have cooled, they can be stored away until you need to use them.
 This is the canned milk as it cooling:

 If the milk is left canning too long, it will cause the milk to scorch.
 It will appear to be a tan color, and will have an off taste.
 Properly canned milk tastes about like before it was canned.
-After the milk has set in storage for a while it may discolor some but, do not worry, this is normal.
+After the milk has set in, store it for a while it may discolor some but, don’t worry, this is normal.

 Note: do NOT use an oven to pressure can milk.
 Only use it to sterilize the jars.
 Always use a pressure canner to can milk.